-- Identification of a Location: - Deployment of the device must be made in an area of the roadway that is as straight as reasonably possible under the circumstances, clear of visual obstructions and allows adequate cover for the deploying officer(s). - Special care must be given to ensure that the device is not deployed within or near a sharp curve or turn in the roadway. - A location for deployment will be selected to reduce risk to the general public, including pedestrians, if the vehicle leaves the roadway when the tires deflate.
+- 1. Identification of a Location: - a.
+Deployment of the device must be made in an area of the roadway that is as straight as reasonably possible under the circumstances, clear of visual obstructions and allows adequate cover for the deploying officer(s). - b.
+Special care must be given to ensure that the device is not deployed within or near a sharp curve or turn in the roadway. - c.
+A location for deployment will be selected to reduce risk to the general public, including pedestrians, if the vehicle leaves the roadway when the tires deflate.

-• Setup:
+2. Setup:

-- Squad cars driven by deploying officer(s) must be parked out of the direct route of travel of the subject vehicle and not used as a roadblock (unless authorized under the roadblock section).
-These squads must not be occupied and must have emergency lights activated. - O Time and distance are to be considered by the deploying officer(s).
-If the deploying officer(s) feel that the risk factors are too great to safely deploy the device, they must abort the attempt. - The deploying officer(s) shall position the device and provide ample warning to dispatch and pursuing squads of the location and position of the device so pursuing officer(s) may avoid contact.
-Deploying officer(s) will move to a safe area providing protection. - Officer(s) must consider that a squad car may not provide adequate protection.
+- a.
+Squad cars driven by deploying officer(s) must be parked out of the direct route of travel of the subject vehicle and not used as a roadblock.
+These squads must not be occupied and must have emergency lights activated. - b.
+Time and distance are to be considered by the deploying officer(s).
+If the deploying officer(s) feel that the risk factors are too great to safely deploy the device, they must abort the attempt.

+- c.
+The deploying officer(s) shall position the device and provide ample warning to dispatch and pursuing squads of the location and position of the device so pursuing officer(s) may avoid contact.
+Deploying officer(s) will move to a safe area providing protection. - d.
+Officer(s) must consider that a squad car may not provide adequate protection.

-• Removal:
+3. Removal:

-- Once the pursued vehicle passes over the tire deflation device, the deploying officer shall remove the device from the roadway.
-No other officers shall exit their squads to remove the device. - The deploying officer shall then signal or radio pursuing squads that it is safe to continue the pursuit.
+- a.
+Once the pursued vehicle passes over the tire deflation device, the deploying officer shall remove the device from the roadway. - b.
+The deploying officer shall then signal or radio pursuing squads that it is safe to continue the pursuit.
 The pursuit may then continue as department policy allows.